cheriestoner/the-big-voice/README.md

     - Visualize 'data_2d.csv'
     - Play a neighborhood of sounds (mouse cursor with a collision area instead of a dot)
     - How to mix an area of sounds: sounds from the current user as foreground, sound from tha dataset as background?
 Volumn control + reverb?
+    - Different modes for navigating the plot? area selection and single dot play?

 - Backend management: /Xuehua
     - flask feed list data to html instead of d3.csv()